mattermost/docs/source/guides/postgres-migration.rst

 UploadSessions   Path             text -> varchar(512)
 ================ ================ =====================

-As you can see there are several occurrences where schema can differ and data size constaints within the Postgres schema can result in errors.
-Several reports have been received from our community members that ``LinkMetadata`` and ``FileInfo`` tables indeed had some overflows so we recommend checking these tables in particular.
-Please do check if your data in MySQL schema exceed these limitations.
+As you can see, there are several occurrences where the schema can differ and data size constraints within the PostgreSQL schema can result in errors.
+Several reports have been received from our community that ``LinkMetadata`` and ``FileInfo`` tables had some overflows, so we recommend checking these tables in particular.
+Please do check if your data in the MySQL schema exceeds these limitations.
 You can check if there are any required deletions.
-For example to do so in the Audits table/Action column; run:
+For example, to do so in the ``Audits`` table/``Action`` column; run:

 .. code:: sql